tamucc-comp-bio/classroom_repo_2024/lectures/lecture08new.md

 <details><summary> Making Code Collapsable in R Studio </summary>
 <p>

 It is very convenient to be able to collapse and expand sections of code in your R Studio text editor.
+Any comment with 4 trailing hashtags `####` will create a collapsable code section.

 Beside the "Housekeeping" line you will see a small grey arrow beside the line number.
 Click it and see what happens.

 ```
 #!/usr/bin/env Rscript